djw-easy/symbolearn/README.md

 ## **🚀 Usage**

-All experiments can be reproduced using the interactive notebook:
+Main experiments can be reproduced using the interactive notebook:

 ```
 example.ipynb